Surya9122prakash/schedultron/README.md

 | `slotInterval`         | `number`                        | Duration of each time slot in minutes (e.g., 15, 30, 60).         |
 | `dateFormat`           | `string`                        | Format template for dates (Moment.js compatible).                 |
 | `timeFormat`           | `string`                        | Display format for time (default:`HH:mm`).                      |

+> [!TIP]
+> All components are now synchronized to the same `timezone`.
+Changing the timezone will automatically update the selected date across all views.

 ### Events and Interaction